Doreen Kessy: Activism

-An Educational Activist, Kessy seeks to improve and make difficult subjects in education more simple and easy to understood for African children.
-Ubongo teaches math and science through funny animated stories and songs.
+Ubongo teaches math and science through animated stories and songs.
 Kessy also provides the English voice of one of the characters in the Ubongo animated material, a monkey named Ngedere.

 Awards

 On 10 October 2018, Kessy was among eight innovators who were awarded with African Union Education Innovation Prizes.
 The Innovating in Education Africa Expo 2018 took place in Dakar, Senegal.